Relative Poverty Rates

 People or households are considered to be at risk of poverty when their income is less than a particular threshold.
 In the EU, the threshold has been set at 60% of the median income (mid-point in the scale of the highest to the lowest of all incomes in Ireland).
-Between 2008 and 2013, median disposable income for an individual dropped from €20,758 to €18,148 but began to increase again in 2014 and in 2016 reached €20,597 per annum.
-In 2017, this figure slightly increased again to €20,869.
-The the 60% at risk of poverty threshold in 2017 was €12,521. (or €239.95 per week).
+Between 2008 and 2013, median (equivalised) disposable income for an individual dropped from €20,758 to €18,148 but began to increase again in 2014.
+By 2022, this figure had increased to €€26,257.
+The the 60% at risk of poverty threshold in 2022 was €15,754. (or €301.91 per week).

 Whether those below the 60% threshold are actually experiencing poverty will depend on a number of factors.
 These include:

 - The degree to which income is below the relevant thresholds;

 - The length of time on this relatively low income – a long period can lead to real deprivation, as a person’s assets run down and cannot be fully maintained or replaced;

 - Possession and use of other assets, especially one’s own home.

 - The risk-of poverty level for 2022 was 13.1%, or over 671,000 people, up from 11.6% in 2021.

 - The at risk of poverty rate for households with one adult and one or more children aged under 18 was 23.8% in 2022.